|

 (leather, metal foil, etc.), regardless of humid weather, then perhaps the

-problem isn't from "frictional" charging, and it's something mysterious.
+problem isn't from "frictional" charging.
+Instead it's something

-electrification" or "frictional" methods, in order to create a static
+or "frictional" methods, there's one other way to create a static

-electric imbalance on our bodies, we'd have to be sending out
+electric imbalance on our bodies.
+We'd have to send out

 electrically-charged matter.
 If this occurs, then our bodies would

 take on an equal-opposite charge.
-In order to occur, some part of our
+For this to happen, some part of our

 bodies would have to function as an Electrostatic Generator.
 Perhaps the